 Scott joined Watsi on September 4th, 2017.
-Three years ago, Scott became the 3128th member to automatically support a new Watsi patient every month.
-Since then, 2,828 more people have become monthly donors!
-Scott's most recent donation supported Caleb, a 13-year-old from Kenya, to fund a mass excision surgery.
+Four years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Scott's most recent donation supported Mercy, a 28-year-old farmer from Malawi, to fund a thyroidectomy.